 The Loudoun County Master Gardener Volunteers are here to help you with your gardening questions.
 Is something eating your hostas?
 Does your tree look sick?
 When is the best time to fertilize your lawn?
 Are you interested in constructing a compost pile?
 Is a strange weed overrunning your vegetable bed?
 We’re here to advise and help!

-The Loudoun County Master Gardeners also conduct Garden Clinics at various locations throughout the year.
+The Loudoun County Master Gardeners also conduct Garden Clinics at three locations from May through October.
+We are reopening Garden Clinics May2021, with COVID-19 protocols.

-- Leesburg Farmers Market – Virginia Village Shopping Center, Catoctin Circle, SE.
-Saturdays: April 11th 9AM to noon, May – Sept.
-26th 8AM to noon.
+- Leesburg Farmers Market – Virginia Village Shopping Center, Catoctin Circle SE. – Saturdays, 8AM to noon.

-- Leesburg, Demonstration Garden, Ida Lee – Master Gardeners are at the garden every Tuesday and Thursday, 9-noon during the garden season weather permitting.
+Leesburg, Demonstration Garden, Ida Lee – Master Gardeners are at the garden every Tuesday and Thursday, 9-noon during the garden season (April through October) weather permitting.
 Stop by to ask a question or two!

 Help Us Help You